TakanariShimbo/open-super-whisper-v2/docs/MANUAL.md

 ### 📋 **Copy results to clipboard automatically**

 - Automatic clipboard copy feature for AI processing results
-- When enabled: Output is automatically copied to clipboard upon processing completion for immediate use in other applications
+- Output is automatically copied to clipboard upon processing completion and can be immediately pasted into other applications

 ### 🌐 **Application Language**